piercing-index/cloud-vulnerabilities/README.md

 - CRITICAL vunerabilities score more than 9.5

-## Resources
+## How to assess Cloud vulnerabilities?

 The PDF document explains how the PI is calculated.
 Only 8 questions, labelled A1 to A8, must be answered to get a rating.

-The AWS and Azure folders contain the detailed individual scores of Cloud vulnerabilities: files are sorted according the following naming convention:
+The AWS and Azure folders contain the detailed individual scores of Cloud vulnerabilities rated so far: files are sorted according the following naming convention:

 ```
 YYYY_MM_name.md
 ```

 YYYY and MM are the year and month of the public diclosure.

+In each file, a Vector String is proposed for the vulnerability at hand.
+This vector summarizes answers to the 8 questions, it is an easy and portable way to reason about the severity of a vulnerability.
+The PI is then directly calculated from that vector.

+## Vector String format

+The Vector String is directly inspired from the CVSS format.

 ## Revision history